Rethinking the Objectives of Extractive Question Answering

 \section{Abstract}

-This paper describes two generally applicable approaches towards significant improvement of performance of state-of-the-art extractive question answering (EQA) systems.\\ Firstly, contrary to a common belief, it demonstrates that using the objective with independence assumption for span probability $P(a_s,a_e) = P(a_s)P(a_e)$ of span starting at position $a_s$ and ending at position $a_e$ may have adverse effects.
-Therefore we propose a new compound objective that models joint probability $P(a_s,a_e)$ directly, while still keeping the objective with independency assumption as an auxiliary objective.\\ Our second approach shows the beneficial effect of distantly semi-supervised shared-normalization objective known from \cite{clark2017simple}.
-We show that normalizing over set of documents similar to golden passage, and marginalizing over all ground-truth answer string positions leads to improvement of results from smaller statistical models.\\ Our results are supported via experiments with three QA models (BidAF, BERT, ALBERT) over six datasets.
-The proposed approaches do not use any additional data.\\ Our code, analysis, pretrained models and individual results will be available online.
+This work demonstrates that using the objective with independence assumption for modelling the span probability $P(a_s,a_e) = P(a_s)P(a_e)$ of span starting at position $a_s$ and ending at position $a_e$ has adverse effects.
+Therefore we propose multiple approaches to modelling joint probability $P(a_s,a_e)$ directly.
+Among those, we propose a compound objective, composed from the joint probability while still keeping the objective with independence assumption as an auxiliary objective.
+We find that the compound objective is consistently superior or equal to other assumptions in exact match.
+Additionally, we identified common errors caused by the assumption of independence and manually checked the counterpart predictions, demonstrating the impact of the compound objective on the real examples.
+Our findings are supported via experiments with three extractive QA models (BIDAF, BERT, ALBERT) over six datasets and our code, individual results and manual analysis are available online\footnote{\url{https://github.com/KNOT-FIT-BUT/JointSpanExtraction}.}.